The January 2021 issue of Astronomy magazine is devoted to our modern understanding of the beginning and end of the universe.

 Cosmic Times Project: http://cosmictimes.gsfc.nasa.gov/.
 James Lochner and Barbara Mattson have compiled a rich resource of twentieth-century cosmology history in the form of news reports on key events, from NASA’s Goddard Space Flight Center.

-The Day We Found the Universe: http://www.cfa.harvard.edu/events/mon_video_archive09.html.
-Distinguished science writer Marcia Bartusiak discusses Hubble’s work and the discovery of the expansion of the cosmos—one of the Observatory Night lectures at the Harvard-Smithsonian Center for Astrophysics (53:46).
+The Day We Found the Universe: https://www.youtube.com/watch?v=HV23qWIieBw.
+Distinguished science writer Marcia Bartusiak discusses Hubble’s work and the discovery of the expansion of the cosmos.

 Images of the Infant Universe: https://www.youtube.com/watch?v=x0AqCwElyUk.
 Lloyd Knox’s public talk on the latest discoveries about the CMB and what they mean for cosmology (1:16:00).